Update cookies preferences

 OBJECTIVE

 I am not quite convinced that when it comes to the term “construction,” it’s time for the non-techies to leave the conference room.
-I believe that, the more they should be involved simply for awareness purposes when it comes to construction site safety, wearing PPEs, learning the signs and danger zones, not to mention the environmental impact.
+I believe that the more they should be involved simply for awareness purposes when it comes to construction site safety, wearing PPEs, learning the signs and danger zones, not to mention the environmental impact.
 As usual, I am sharing information based on my education and work experiences.
 I remember decades ago, I was assigned as the site safety officer while working on a project somewhere in Southeast Asia.
-I just thought that somehow, it would help me encourage techies and non-techies to be mindful not only in terms of sustainability and safety, or dust and noise, but also waste management, all of which are very crucial in the construction field.
+I just thought that somehow it would help encourage techies and non-techies to be mindful not only in terms of sustainability and safety, but also in terms of dust and noise, as well as waste management, all of which are crucial in the construction field.
 If we work hand-in-hand, we will be able to reach the zero-accident and zero-waste goal and create a safe and healthy, sustainable environment on-site.

 1. Pre-construction: Laying a Responsible Foundation